marikann/go-cookbook/basics/environment-variables.md

 ## Best Practices

 - Use `os.LookupEnv()` instead of `os.Getenv()` when you need to differentiate between an unset variable and an empty string.
-- Centralize configuration management in your Go application, using environment variables to inject configuration at runtime.
 - Use a consistent naming convention for environment variables and include an appropriate prefix, e.g., `APP_`, to avoid clashes.

 ## Common Pitfalls